 Organize Your Home and Homeschool

-After the schoolroom is tidy, I tend to move from room to room in my house over the course of several days for a deep clean and purge session.
+After the schoolroom is tidy, I tend to move from room to room in my house over the course of several days.
+It’s time for a deep clean and purge session.
 The kids are often involved as we literally go from floor to ceiling with whatever tasks need to be done.
 You might even find us putting a fresh coat of paint on the walls of some rooms!

 Keep Supply Lists

-While you’re taking care of the business of organizing, purging, and cleaning, it’s also the perfect time to evaluate what you need more of.
+While taking care of the business of organizing, purging, and cleaning, it’s also the perfect time to evaluate what you need more of.
 Keep a notebook nearby as you go from room to room.

 While tossing out cracked colored pencils in the homeschool room, write colored pencils on a “homeschool room” page in your notebook.
 When you notice that there are only a few pages of watercolor paper left, add that to the list, too.
 And as you glance at that beautiful vintage map on the wall and remember it was a disaster when it came time to learn present-day geography, add an up-to-date map to the list as well.